-This course will offer students a sound basis in the constitutional foundations of Member States’ cooperation in the field of justice and home affairs.
-It does so by examining some of the core concepts and principles of justice and home affairs cooperation that follow from article 67 TFEU, which defines the Area of Freedom, Security and Justice.
-It will offer students a sound basis in the constitutional foundations of Member States’ cooperation in the field of justice and home affairs and specific knowledge on selected substantive rules governing mobility and security in Europe.
+This course will offer students a sound basis in the constitutional foundations of Member States’ cooperation in the field of justice and home affairs (migration, asylum and criminal law).
+It does so by examining some of the core concepts and principles that underlie this policy field, which has been named the Area of Freedom, Security and Justice.
+In addition it will examine a selection of substantive rules that govern mobility and security in Europe.

 Objectives of the course

 At the end of this course, students should be able to: